 Celebration: At the conclusion of the academic year, a capstone event will be hosted at Richter Library in which each Library Research Scholar and Adobe Scholar will describe their experience and project.
 Scholars’ families and friends will be invited along with UM faculty, administrators and others.

 Any undergraduate student at the University of Miami is welcome to apply to become either a Library Research Scholar or Adobe Scholar.
-For Adobe Scholars, proficiency in one or more Adobe applications, preferably PhotoShop, InDesign, Premiere, Illustrator, or Dreamweaver, is suggested, but not required.
-The program requires 5-10 hours per week of work during the academic year.
+For Adobe Scholars, proficiency in one or more Adobe applications, preferably Photoshop, InDesign, Premiere, Illustrator, or Dreamweaver, is suggested, but not required.
+Scholars must commit to 5-10 hours per week of work during the academic year.

 Project proposals are required on your application and any topic is welcome.
 The Library Research Scholars & Adobe Scholars program is particularly interested in projects that draw upon resources available in the Cuban Heritage Collection, the Camner Family Music Collection, and those related to Black Studies (see the Africana Studies Research Guide).

 Applications are now closed but will be open again in spring 2024.